Airbus A350: Qatar Airways paint dispute

-In August 2021, as several A350s were sent in to be repainted for the 2022 World Cup in Qatar, Qatar Airways discovered that their paint was unusually degraded.
-The airline grounded its airliners until the root cause could be determined, and would not accept deliveries until the problem could be solved.
-The European regulator, EASA, found that paint degradation did not affect the aircraft structure nor introduces "other risks".
+In August 2021, as several A350s were sent in to be repainted in a scheme advertising the 2022 FIFA World Cup (played in Qatar), Qatar Airways discovered that their paint was unusually degraded.
+The airline grounded its A350s until the root cause could be determined, and would not accept new aircraft deliveries until the problem could be solved.
+The European civil aviation regulator, EASA, found that paint degradation did not affect the aircraft structure or introduce "other risks".
+The Qatari civil aviation regulator was the only one that agreed with the airline that it was an airworthiness issue.

+In November 2021, Reuters found that Finnair, Cathay Pacific, Etihad, Lufthansa and Air France had also complained of paint damage as early as 2016.
 Singapore Airlines had not detected such problems with its fleet.

-In November 2021, Reuters found that Finnair, Cathay Pacific, Etihad, Lufthansa and Air France had also complained of paint damage as early as 2016.
 On 20 December 2021, Airbus received a formal legal claim in the English courts filed by Qatar Airways.
 Qatar Airways alleged that the surface flaws cause the risk of fuel tank ignition due to the degradation in lightning protection over the fuel tanks in the wings.
+Qatar Airways claimed it was owed US$200,000 per day in compensation for each grounded aircraft.
+Meanwhile, according to a Flight International editorial, Airbus's decision to cancel Qatar's outstanding orders indicated that it was certain of its case.
 The court hearing was originally scheduled for summer 2023.

 Both Airbus and Qatar Airways agreed to settle the dispute on 1 February 2023.

-The Qatar civil aviation regulator was the only one agreeing with the airline.

-Qatar Airways was claiming a $200,000-per-day compensation for each grounded aircraft.

-Airbus decided to cancel Qatar’s outstanding orders, showing that it was certain of its case.

-While the settlement is confidential, Airbus may benefit more as there is no major impact to Airbus’s finances, the A350 reputation remains intact and Qatar’s A321neos will be delivered three years late, underlining their price was not renegotiated.
+While the settlement was confidential, Flight International believed that Airbus achieved a more favourable outcome, opining that there was no major impact to Airbus's finances, the A350's reputation remained intact and Qatar's A321neos would nevertheless be delivered.

 Variants

 The three main variants of the A350 were launched in 2006, with entry into service planned for 2013.
 At the 2011 Paris Air Show, Airbus postponed the entry into service of the A350-1000 by two years to mid-2017.
 In July 2012, the A350's entry into service was delayed to the second half of 2014, before the -900 began service on 15 January 2015.
-In October 2012, the -800 was due to enter service in mid-2016, but its development was cancelled in September 2014.
+In October 2012, the -800 was due to enter service in mid-2016, but its development was cancelled in September 2014 in favour of the reengined Airbus A330neo.
 The A350 is also offered as the ACJ350 corporate jet by Airbus Corporate Jets (ACJ), offering a 10800 nmi range for 25 passengers for the -900 derivative.